 Five Ways to Lead a Long and Healthy Life

 Did you make any New Year’s resolutions this year?
 For those who use this time of year to set goals, many put health-related ambitions at the top of their list (lose weight, go to the gym more, eat more healthfully).
+More people should also schedule regular health screenings such as prostate cancer testing and colonoscopy.
 If living a longer and healthier life is on your to-do list this year, here are some things that will help you get there.